SAVE TIME AND MONEY

 Our test covers centrifugal and non-centrifugal juicers – i.e. fast and slow (or cold press juicers).

 Our expert testers give every juicer a thorough workout to help find the models that:

 We also give you good and bad points for each model, as well as member-rated reliability scores for many brands, and provide the truth about nutrient extraction.
-And our list of CHOICE Buys will help you see quickly which models came out on top.
+And our Recommended rating will help you see quickly which models came out on top.